solanchala/ocommentary/content/about/_index.md

 type : "about"
 ---

 This site is meant for use for commentary on Oromo related topics.
+Please follow us for the latest news and comments.